Danzibob/try-cb-python/README.md

 ## Prerequisites
 The following pieces need to be in place in order to run the application.

-* Couchbase Server 5.0 or later with the travel-sample bucket setup
+* Couchbase Server 6.5 (Developer Preview) or later with the travel-sample bucket setup
 * Couchbase C Library -

 - *Windows Users* :This library is bundled with the Python SDK installer.
 The installer can be downloaded from [Pypi](https://pypi.python.org/pypi/couchbase) website.
 Scroll to the section which lists the relevant installers
    ![](https://raw.githubusercontent.com/couchbaselabs/try-cb-python/5.0/win_py_installer.png)
 - *Other Platform Users*: Download [libcouchbase](https://developer.couchbase.com/documentation/server/current/sdk/c/start-using-sdk.html) for platform of choide
 * Full text search index on travel-sample bucket called 'hotels'
-* Python 2.7 or greater
+* Python 3.7+
 * libcouchbase system library 2.7.4+

 ## Running the application